BXU69/GenCPM/README.md

 - `positive_edges`: all selected edges having a significantly positive relationship with survival outcome in a marginal test.
 - `negative_edges`: all selected edges having a significantly negative relationship with survival outcome in a marginal test.
+- `positive_model`: Fitted model using positive edges.
+Only applicable when users input external.connectome.
+- `negative_model`: Fitted model using negative edges.
+Only applicable when users input external.connectome.
+- `combined_model`: Fitted model using both positive and negative edges.
+Only applicable when users input external.connectome.
 - `positive_predicted_linear_predictor`: predicted linear predictors from the Cox model fitted using positive edges separately.
 Not applicable when the argument `edge = "combined"`.
 - `negative_predicted_linear_predictor`: predicted linear predictors from the Cox model fitted using negative edges separately.
 Not applicable when the argument `edge = "combined"`.
 - `predicted_linear_predictor`: predicted linear predictors from the Cox model fitted using all edges.
 Not applicable when the argument `edge = "separate"`.
-- `actual_status`: actual values of status indicator.
-- `actual_time`: actual values of survival time.
+- `actual_time`: Actual values of survival time.
+- `actual_status`: Actual values of status indicator.

 ### 3. `.regularized.GenCPM`